davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

   This option is used to do fine grain control of x86 code generation features.
   ``feature-list`` is a comma separated list of ``feature`` names.
 See also :option:`-mdump-tune-features`.
-When specified, the ``feature`` is turned on if it is not preceded with ^, otherwise, it is turned off.
+When specified, the ``feature`` is turned on if it is not preceded with :samp:`^`, otherwise, it is turned off.
   :option:`-mtune-ctrl=``feature-list``` is intended to be used by GCC developers.
 Using it may lead to code paths not covered by testing and can potentially result in compiler ICEs or runtime errors.